cloudfoundry/bosh/CONTRIBUTING.md

 As part of the `spec:unit` task we run [RuboCop](http://batsov.com/rubocop/), which generally enforces the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).

-We have a number of exceptions (see the various `.rubocop.yml` files), and our style is still evolving, however `rake rubocop` is run by Travis so making these pass will improve the chances that the Pull Request will be accepted.
+We have a number of exceptions (see the various `.rubocop.yml` files), and our style is still evolving, however `rake rubocop` is run by Travis so making these pass will improve the chances that the pull request will be accepted.